 The Exchange Club of Haverhill, Inc. is a group of business and professional leaders who have joined together to serve the community through a variety of projects.
-The club meets at 12 noon every Thursday at Olivia's, Essex Street, Haverhill for about an hour and a half.
+The club meets at 12 noon every Thursday at Maria's Restaurant, Essex Street, Haverhill for about an hour and a half.
 Guests are always welcome!!

 Meetings feature speakers with topics of interest to the community.
 You will also find opportunities to network with others that share common interest to enhance the quality of life in Greater Haverhill.

 Founded in 1946, the Exchange Club of Haverhill, Inc. is one of more than 900 Exchange Clubs across America.
 Members exchange ideas and information about how to better serve the community.
 Exhcange, organized in 1911, is a nationwide organization with a 96-year tradition of community service.

 Exchange is an all-volunteer, national service organization for men and women who want to serve their community, develop leadership skills and enjoy new friendships.
 Exchange is made up of some 900 clubs and 30,000 members throughout the United States and Puerto Rico.

 Exchange is known to millions as America's Service Club, and with good reason.
 From our organization's earliest days, Exchange Clubs have been unselfishly serving their communities and improving the quality of life.
 The diverse array of Exchange- sponsored programs and projects has made a considerable impact on America thus enhancing the lives of countless men, women and children across the nation.

 Why join Exchange?